-There’s no bad time for Gore Creek fly fishing, but many anglers agree that the best catches tend to come in the wintertime.
+There’s no bad time for Gore Creek fly fishing, but many Gore Creek fly fishermen agree that the best catches tend to come in the wintertime.
 While fall and spring are also outstanding times for Gore Creek fly fishing, spring is not the preferred season, due to cold runoffs from the Rockies’ melting ice shelves.

 Still, spring fishing at the Gore can be productive, especially if you:

-Year-round, hatches that are typical along the Gore include caddis flies, pale morning dun, and blue-winged olive.
+Year-round, hatches that are typical along the Gore Creek in Colorado include caddis flies, pale morning dun, and blue-winged olive.
 By season, recommended flies for Gore Creek fly fishing include (and may not be limited to):

 The table below shows some more options that can put fish in your net at the Gore.